ANZ removes membership fee from KiwiSaver funds

 ANZ’s fee changes were made following AMP, BNZ, and Westpac’s fee reductions.
 All of these changes took place in the wake of the Financial Markets Authority’s (FMA) announcement in April earlier this year, telling KiwiSaver providers that they must review their fees annually and prove they are providing value for money or face potential regulatory action.

-ANZ’s new fee changes will put pressure on the rest of the market to continue competing with them.
+ANZ’s new fee changes add extra pressure on the rest of the market, particularly for providers competing on low fees.

 What's the reason not to get advice on you KiwiSaver account?
 Let National Capital help.